 Eucalyptus Essential Oil

-- Improves blood flow to brain.
+- Improve blood flow to brain.
 Eucalyptus oil is known to be a vasodilator, meaning it dilates, or opens, blood vessels.
-In 1994, Austrian researchers discovered that eucalyptol, a phytochemical in eucalyptus oil (also known as 1,8-cineol) improved global blood flow to the brain, after only 20 minutes of inhalation.9 A newer study released in 2016 by Korean researchers found that eucalyptol is also able to pass through the blood-brain barrier, a protective membrane that separates potentially harmful substances from harming delicate brain tissues.
+In 1994, Austrian researchers discovered that eucalyptol, a phytochemical in eucalyptus oil (also known as 1,8-cineol), improved global blood flow to the brain after only 20 minutes of inhalation.9 A newer study released in 2016 by Korean researchers found that eucalyptol is also able to pass through the blood-brain barrier, a protective membrane that separates potentially harmful substances from harming delicate brain tissues.
 This research also found eucalyptol’s high antioxidant and anti-inflammatory properties to be helpful in the management of chronic conditions such as respiratory disease, cardiovascular disease, and degenerative nerve and brain diseases.10

-- Assists upper respiratory infections and eases asthma attacks.
+- Assist upper respiratory infections and ease asthma attacks.
 Eucalyptus oil’s anti-inflammatory, antiseptic, and anti-phlegm properties work very quickly to open congested airways.
 Make a steam inhalation by boiling two cups of water, pour it into a large bowl, then let it cool for five minutes.
 Add a drop or two of eucalyptus oil.
 Then create a tent from a small towel draped over your head.
 Place your face over the bowl and carefully breathe in the vapor until you get some relief.
 This should only take a couple of minutes.
 This is great for bronchitis, head colds, chest colds, and asthma.

-- Beneficial for diabetics.
+- Beneficial for people with diabetes.
 Some studies have shown that several different species of eucalyptus help to reduce blood sugar levels in mice.11 Also because eucalyptus is such an excellent vasodilator, the entire body benefits from this increase in blood circulation.
 Diabetics commonly lack good circulation, especially to their extremities, which is a dangerous situation and can result in limb amputation.
 To help combat this, dilute eucalyptus oil (as described below) and massage it into the legs, hands, and feet as needed.

 Tea Tree Oil (aka Melaleuca)

 - For eczema and psoriasis.
 Due to its potent anti-inflammatory benefits, tea tree oil helps to relieve inflammatory skin conditions, especially eczema and psoriasis.
-Dilute as described below and apply to affected area two to three times daily.
+Dilute as described below and apply to affected areas two to three times daily.

 - Boost your deodorant.
-If it’s an extra-hot day and your deodorant has failed, apply again, but this time with a drop or two of tea tree oil to kill bacteria.
+If it’s an extra-hot day and your deodorant has failed, apply again, but this time with a drop or two of tea tree oil to help kill bacteria.
 Tea tree oil’s potent antibacterial properties are well proven with dozens of research studies.

 - For pet health.
 Heavily dilute tea tree with coconut oil and, using a cotton swab, gently clean accumulated gunk in your pet’s ears.
-Proceed with caution though and never drop essential oils into the ear canal (whether pet or human).
+Proceed with extreme caution though and never drop essential oils into the ear canal (whether pet or human).
 Tea tree oil also helps to repel insects.
-Use a drop of tea tree on pet bedding or inside their crates to repel fleas and ticks.
+Use a drop of tea tree oil on pet bedding or inside their crates to repel fleas and ticks.

-- Prevents razor burn.
+- Prevent razor burn.
 Combine tea tree with a little coconut oil and apply after shaving to prevent or ease razor burn.
 If there are any blemishes or nicks or cuts on the skin, tea tree is a natural antiseptic.

 - Natural insecticide, bug repellent, and bite reliever.
 Tea tree oil has long been used as a natural bug repellent by native Australian aboriginal people.
-Chinese research in 2016 found tea tree to be effective against the cereal weevil, Sitophilus zeamais.11 The cereal weevil is considered to be an extremely destructive pest to stored cereals all over the world.
+Chinese research in 2016 found tea tree to be effective against the cereal weevil, Sitophilus zeamais.12 The cereal weevil is considered to be an extremely destructive pest to stored cereals all over the world.
 Tea tree also helps to relieve the pain, itching, and inflammation of insect bites.

 How to Dilute Essential Oils

-Although essential oils can be used neat (undiluted) in many cases, it is best (and more economical) to dilute essential oils before applying them to the body.
-Add a drop or two of your chosen oil to one-half to one teaspoonful of an organic carrier oil such as coconut, almond, hemp, or jojoba.
+Although essential oils can be used neat (undiluted) in many cases, it is best (and more economical) to dilute essential oils before applying them to the body for personal care.
+Diluting also helps to prevent allergic reactions.
+Add small amounts (e.g., a drop or two) of your chosen oil to one-half to one teaspoonful of organic carrier oil such as coconut, almond, hemp, or jojoba.

 A Final Word About Quality